wrosenbaum/ex-post-facto/_teaching/2021s-cosc-112/projects/03-stable-matchings.md

 - Implement McVitie and Wilson’s algorithm that finds *all* stable matchings for a given instance.
 See McVitie and Wilson’s paper linked to from the course Moodle site for details of the algorithm.
 - Make program handle exceptions.
 Specifically, the program should verify that the preferences read from a file are valid in the following sense: every agent listed in some agent’s preferences is contained in the list of agents at the beginning of the file.
 Further, the preferences should be symmetric in the sense that if agent `a` appears in `A`’s preference list, then `A` appears in `a`'s preference list as well.
 - Make a graphical interface for your program.
 It should illustrate an instance of the problem graphically and animate proposals/refusals in some way.
 - As mentioned above, McVitie and Wilson’s algorithm always finds the best stable matching for the residents (when the residents propose to hospitals), assuming all preference lists are listed faithfully.
 However, if the hospitals lie about (i.e., misreport) their true preferences, it could be the case that the algorithm finds a stable matching that is better for the hospitals in the sense that some hospital is matched with a resident they strictly prefer to their original resident, and no hospital is matched with a resident that is strictly worse than their original resident.
-Find a stable matching instance $$I$$ such that the hospitals can misreport their preferences such that McVitie and Wilson’s algorithm will compute a matching that is still stable for $$I$$, but is better for the hospitals than the stable matching if the hospitals truthfully report their preferences.
+Find a stable matching instance $$I $$ such that the hospitals can misreport their preferences such that McVitie and Wilson’s algorithm will compute a matching that is still stable for $$I $$, but is better for the hospitals than the stable matching if the hospitals truthfully report their preferences.
 - Suppose each hospital can have two residents.
 How would you modify McVitie and Wilson’s algorithm to find a stable matching?
 Implement your variant.
 - Give an argument that the matching produced by McVitie and Wilson’s algorithm does not contain any blocking pairs.
 (Hint.
 Argue by contradiction.
 Suppose $$(a, A)$$ is a blocking pair.
-Since $$a$$ proposed to hospitals from most to least preferred, they must have proposed to $$A$$ and been rejected...)
+Since $$a $$ proposed to hospitals from most to least preferred, they must have proposed to $$A $$ and been rejected...)